Dangerous Safari Animals

 The rules are there for our benefit yet so many visitors don't read them or if they do read them they simply ignore them - with potentially fatal consequences!

-The above dangerous safari animals will leave you alone if you respect them and leave them alone.
+The above dangerous safari animals will leave you alone if you respect them.

 Return from dangerous safari animals to Kruger-2-Kalahari home page